 Instead of traditional monthly mortgage payments, a reverse mortgage is normally paid back at the end of the loan term in one lump sum when the homeowners permanently leave the home.
 During the life the loan, the borrower is only responsible for paying property taxes and insurance, any HOA fees and for maintaining the property.

-Reverse mortgages provide substantial proceeds to the homeowner – as much as 60% -70% of your home’s value.
-The older you are, the more money you are initially eligible for.
-The amount you can borrow depends on your age, property value, and interest rate.
+Reverse mortgages provide substantial proceeds to the homeowner – as much as 60% -70% of their home’s value.
+The older they are, the more money they are initially eligible for.
+The amount they can borrow depends on their age, property value, and interest rate.

 Loan amount calculation is based on: